kirazy/reskins-angels/README.md

 **Updates**
 This mod is constantly being worked on, but I am a graduate student and school has resumed.
 Regular content updates will be released monthly, and critical bugfixes will be released on an as-needed basis.

+It is also suggested if using this mod with [ShinyAngelGFX](https://mods.factorio.com/mod/ShinyAngelGFX) to also use the mod [ShinyAngelGFX: Casting Machine Patch](https://mods.factorio.com/mod/ShinyAngelGFX-casting-machine-patch) to allow casting machines to output fluids (such as coolant), which is currently bugged due to ShinyAngelGFX.

 **Localization**
 You are welcome to help with localization, please use [this Crowdin project](https://crowdin.com/project/factorio-mods-localization).
 You can find more details [here](https://github.com/dima74/factorio-mods-localization#how-to-translate-using-crowdin).
 Locale updates will be released on the weekend they are received from Crowdin.